A Mini Game is just that: a miniature game.

-- Even the original Final Fantasy had a minigame, if you get on the ship and press B enough times.
+- Even the original Final Fantasy I had a minigame, if you get on the ship and press B enough times.

 - Dark Cloud includes a Fishing Minigame, and Dark Cloud 2 added fish races ("Finny Frenzy") and a golf-like minigame called "Spheda".

-- Breath Of Fire IV was often criticized for its onslaught of minigames.
+- Breath of Fire IV was often criticized for its onslaught of minigames.
 Indeed, each town had it own minigame you needed to complete in order to progress.
 The Fishing Minigame though was really well done.

 - The Battling Mini Games in Xenogears, while a good basic 3D fighter, first appeared in a mandatory context, to the frustration of many gamers.

 - Xenogears also had a card game in it, which was mostly a simple math exercise.